ReactTraining/react-workshop/reading/post-workshop-materials.md

 Learn more about using Remix/Node with a different stack for your data here: https://remix.run/docs/en/v1/guides/bff

-Next and Remix seem like they are very similar but there are substantial differences.
-For example Remix can be hosted anywhere that does Node or similar JS runtimes.
+Next and Remix seem like they are very similar at first but there are substantial differences.
+For example Remix can be hosted anywhere that does a JS runtime.
 Next hosting is usually done with their parent company Vercel and it can be difficult to host anywhere else.
 For transparency, the owners of ReactTraining are also the creators of Remix.

 ## Where can I practice React in the browser without running a local environment